Commencement

 J. Lloyd Huck Chair In Medicine Award For Excellence In Medicine

-Satish A. Shah, Md And Robin Shah Cardiology Medical Student Scholarship
+Satish A. Shah, MD And Robin Shah Cardiology Medical Student Scholarship

-Satish A. Shah, Md Oncology Medical Student Scholarship
+Satish A. Shah, MD Oncology Medical Student Scholarship

 Robert B. Spieth Scholarship Award For Oncology